 - Go through your Employer if appropriate – the NHS is a huge employer and so has good Occupational Health structure which you should try to utilise.

-- Contact the Sick Doctors’ Trust – who are a Trust that was set up by people with addictions and were concerned at the lack of effective arrangements for helping others in similar situations.
+- If you have an issue related to addiction consider contacting an organisation such as the Sick Doctors’ Trust – they were set up by people with addictions and were concerned at the lack of effective arrangements for helping others in similar situations.